tonefro42/relaystyle/doc/components/inputs.md

 Errors: The field or input element gets an orange outline and a "!" icon in the upper right corner.
 The "!" icon has a rollover toottip which displays the specific error to the user.
 This can be seen in the staging portal.
+Show password switch should change to hide password with the hide icon when password is shown, and vice versa.